 It's important to exercise and eat certain foods to stay physically healthy, exercise and healthy food can also make a big difference to our mood and how we feel about ourselves.
-Just as there's a lot we can do to look after and improve our physical health, there’s also a lot we can do to take care of our mental health.
-Boosting our mental health means we're more likely to feel good about ourselves and be better able to cope with bad times.
-Visit Mind's website, or look through the blue drop down headings below, to find out more.
+Just as there's a lot we can do to look after our physical health, there’s also a lot we can do to take care of our mental wellbeing.
+Boosting our mental wellbeing means we're more likely to feel good about ourselves and be able to cope with difficult times.

 - When was the last time you laughed until you cried?